slamice/wri/Other stories/Friends.md

-Her dormitory bed was simple, minimalist and empty ((except for us)).
-It's where we lied thinking, a few times even holding hands.
-Her hand was warm and was the softest thing in mine.
-A towel covered the entire thing and then a thin sheet on top of that.
-I remember it better than her room, which was mostly empty.
-Fully clothed, contemplating life, the future and our relationships to the world for the first time again.
-She was as lost as I was as she was as I.
+He remembered her dormitory bed was simple, minimalist and empty ((except for us)).
+A towel covered the entire thing and then a thin sheet on top of that.It's where they lied thinking, a few times even holding hands.
+Her hand was warm and was the softest thing in his mind.
+Nothing else in teh room mattered really, it was mostly empty.
+With them on the bed, fully clothed, contemplating life, the future and their relationship to the world for the first time every time again and again.
+She was as lost as he was as she was as he was.

 Her ex-boyfriend then was a popular topic.
 Another time She found two tickets to a movie, a bad one, in his wallet when he went back to Korea.